 Mid 2001, provisional results and information regarding the TSE infectivity inactivation capacity of various gelatine production processes or -steps resulting from current research became available.
+This research was carried out at specialised institutes in Edinburgh (UK), Delft (The Netherlands) and the USA (See literature list).
 They have been reported on in the SSC's update of 28-29 June 2001.
 In August 2002, final results (Taylor et al, 2002a, Taylor et al, 2002b) became available and TSE/BSE ad hoc Group evaluated this new information and prepared the report hereafter.
-The bio-assays in a mouse model, on which the results are based, have been conducted for 600 days or more, which is beyond the longest period of survival after infection of the used types of test mice recorded so far.
-Some of the results have however not yet been published as peer-reviewed papers and the report hereafter may therefore need to be amended in the light of the final peer-reviewed version of the experimental set-ups and results, when they become available.
+The bio-assays in a mouse model, on which the results are based, have been conducted for 600 days or more.
+This allows for cases to be detected after the usual endpoint which can occur after such treatments.
+The experimental protocol and results have been reviewed by the TSE/BSE ad hoc Group.